mixpanel/docs/pages/docs/other-bits/tutorials/migration-guides/migrating-to-mixpanel-from-amplitude.md

 Mixpanel JS Docs: [https://developer.mixpanel.com/docs/javascript-full-api-reference](https://developer.mixpanel.com/docs/javascript-full-api-reference)

+Note: Ensure that your projects have been defaulted or updated to Simplified ID Management before any data is sent to the project.
+This is the ID management compatible with Amplitude’s.

 #### Installing the Mixpanel SDK

 Before getting started, initialize the Mixpanel SDK according to the directions [here](https://developer.mixpanel.com/docs/javascript-quickstart#1-initialize-the-library)